 On April 11, 2011, the Corporation adopted the 2011 Plan replacing the 2007 Plan in place since October 2007, with the same features as the 2007 Plan with the exception of a maximum number of options granted which cannot exceed five million.
+In 2012, the Board of Directors adopted minor amendments to the 2011 Plan.
 The aggregate number of shares which could be issued upon the exercise of options granted under the 2007 Plan could not exceed 10% of the issued shares of the Corporation at the time of granting the options.
-At an annual and special meeting of shareholders of the Corporation held on October 6, 2011, shareholders approved the 2011 Plan.
+At an annual general and special meeting of shareholders of the Corporation held on October 6, 2011, shareholders approved the 2011 Plan.
 The 2011 Plan is administered by the Board of Directors of the Corporation.
 The following is a description of certain features of the 2011 Plan, as required by the Toronto Stock Exchange: